RISK MANAGEMENT

 Flexibility

-Our development portfolio is highly focused on short-cycle opportunities, enabling us to maintain operational flexibility at both the asset and portfolio level.
-This allows for rapid conversion of capital into cash flow and a high degree of agility in managing risk and responding to opportunities.
+Our development portfolio is centered on short-cycle opportunities, offering us the flexibility to adapt quickly at both the asset and portfolio level.
+This agility allows for rapid conversion of capital into cash flow and enables us to efficiently manage risks while seizing emerging opportunities.

 Capital Discipline

 In an evolving commodities market, we have continued our track record of demonstrating capital discipline while driving efficiency and lowering costs in every part of our business.
-We will continue to be a leading North American operator by strategically managing our supply chain and utilizing technology and innovation to responsibly develop our assets.
+As a leading North American operator, we will continue to strategically manage our supply chain and leverage technology and innovation to responsibly develop our assets.

 Proven Experience

 We have experience operating under carbon tax jurisdictions in Canada.
-Our corporate culture and structure promote knowledge sharing, and we expect to apply carbon tax learnings to our U.S. assets in the event of carbon tax regulation.
+Our corporate culture and structure fosters knowledge sharing, and we plan to apply the insights gained from our experience with carbon taxes to our U.S. assets should carbon tax regulations be introduced.

 Innovation

-Our culture of innovation encourages us to utilize technology and operational efficiencies, particularly to drive free cash flow and emissions reductions.
-Ovintiv closely follows technological advancements and will continue to deploy equipment proven to be effective in reducing emissions.
+Our culture of innovation drives us to adopt new technologies and operational efficiencies, particularly with the goal of enhancing free cash flow and reducing emissions intensity.
+Ovintiv closely follows technological advancements and will continue to deploy equipment proven to be effective in reducing emissions intensity.

 Strategy

-Ovintiv’s risk-informed business strategy incorporates key environment, social and governance issues that have the potential to affect our performance.
-We conduct our strategic planning and scenario analysis on an ongoing basis, considering the impacts of commodities pricing, carbon taxes, regulations and the potential long-term impacts of climate change.
+Ovintiv’s risk-informed business strategy incorporates key environment, social and governance considerations that could impact our performance.
+Our strategic planning and scenario analysis processes are ongoing, taking into account factors such as commodity prices, carbon taxes, regulations and the potential long-term impacts of climate change.

-This process incorporates insights from various contributors within the Company, as well as external advisors and private commodity market analysis firms.
-We follow four interconnected and iterative workflows for our strategic planning.
+This process involves input from various stakeholders within the Company, as well as external advisors and commodity market analysis firms.
+Our strategic planning follows four interconnected and iterative workflows.

 Macro Review

-We conduct a macro analysis of both the business and industry environment focused on key trends, risks and opportunities with potential to impact our corporate strategy.
+We conduct a macro analysis of both the business and industry environment, identifying key trends, risks and opportunities that could influence our corporate strategy.

 Strategic Assessment

-We incorporate the macro assessment findings in developing a strategic assessment and analysis to test the fitness of the current strategy and discuss potential pathways to deliver value to shareholders over the short and long term.
-This assessment is presented to, and discussed with, the executive leadership team on at least an annual basis.
+The findings from the macro review are incorporated into a strategic assessment, which tests the alignment of our current strategy and explores potential pathways for delivering long-term value to shareholders.
+This assessment is presented to, and discussed with, the executive leadership team annually.

 Benchmark

 Benchmarking is also incorporated in our strategic planning.
-We benchmark our strategic and competitive positioning against companies both within and outside of the exploration and production industry.
+We compare our strategic and competitive positioning against both industry peers and companies outside the exploration and production sector.
 This provides real-time intelligence and enhances our understanding of peer strategies, industry trends and business best practices.

 Portfolio Evaluation